adnanmalik4837/Github-Plugin/README.md

 This is acually a github repositories and commits checking plugin for wordpress.
 Following steps to install our plugin:
 1.First of all download project from github.
-2.Place downloaded zip file in any directory that you want.
+2.Place downloaded zip file in any directory that you want and unwarp once from zip.
 3.Open wordpress admin panel.
 4.Go into plugins in wordpress.
 5.In plugins click on "Add New" button.